Where should I keep my apples?

 How do you keep your apples so long after harvest?

-We are able to keep apples fresh and have them for sale as late as March because we employ a lot of the above…just on a much larger scale.
-We have a giant cold storage unit (refrigerator) that we keep the apples in until they are sold.
-You can see it pictured to the left.
+We are able to keep apples fresh and have them for sale as late as March because we, too, refrigerate them and keep them moist…just on a much larger scale.
+We have a giant cold storage unit (refrigerator) that we keep the apples in until they are sold (pictured above).
 It is held at 32-33 degrees.
 We use a hose to regularly wet the apples to maintain the high humidity in the air.
 We are also careful of what varieties we choose to keep until the spring.
 Not all varieties have the same shelf life.
 Generally, the apples that are harvested later in the season are denser and hold up well for a long period of time.
-That’s why Gold Rush taste great right now, but Jonathan are often very soft and may begin rotting from the inside by March or April.
+That’s why Gold Rush taste great at New Years, but Jonathan are often very soft and may begin rotting from the inside by Thanksgiving.
 Every variety has a different chemistry and thus ripens at a different rate.
 But, for varieties that keep well, it is reasonable to store them until March or April after the harvest.

 How can I buy apples in the grocery store in July?